puppetlabs/puppetlabs-apt/README.md

   }
   ```

-The `cfg_files` parameter can be set to use newer configuration files, older configuration files, or to update only unchanged configuration files.
-The `cfg_missing` parameter, if set to 'true', forces the provider to install all missing configuration files.
-Both settings are optional.
+  Valid values for `cfg_files` are:
+    * 'new': Overwrites all existing configuration files with newer ones.
+    * 'old': Forces usage of all old files.
+    * 'unchanged: Updates only unchanged config files.
+    * 'none': Provides backward-compatibility with existing Puppet manifests.

+  Valid values for `cfg_missing` are 'true', 'false'.
+Setting this to 'false' provides backward compatability, whereas setting this to 'true' checks and installs missing configuration files for the selected package.

 * `apt::key`: Adds a key to the list of keys used by Apt to authenticate packages.
 This type uses the aforementioned `apt_key` native type.
 As such, it no longer requires
 the `wget` command on which the old implementation depended.